dheerajstvpm/dheerajstvpm/README.md

 - 👋 Hi, I’m Dheeraj
 - 💞️ I’m interested in web development
-- 🌱 I’m a javascript Fullstack developer
+- 🌱 I’m a JavaScript/TypeScript Fullstack developer
+- 📫 You can reach me through dheerajstvpm@gmail.com
 - 👀 I’m looking to collaborate on web development projects
-- 📫 You can reach me through dheerajstvpm@gmail.com

 <!---
 dheerajstvpm/dheerajstvpm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.